Killpit/gcp-for-blockchain-and-devops/README.md

 ### Cloud Monitoring

+This section focuses on monitoring GCP resources by creating alarms, setting up notifications and collect metrics in your platform.

 ### Cloud Run

 Cloud Run is another one of Google Cloud's serverless services that allow containers to work.